Helium release valve: Saturation diving water resistance management

-To enable changing the time or date during their dive, saturation divers have to act somewhat counterintuitive regarding the water resistance management of their diving watches.
+To enable changing the time or date during their dive, saturation divers have to act somewhat counterintuitively regarding the water resistance management of their diving watches.
 On the initial and any later blowdown or compression, most saturation divers consciously open the water-resistant crown of their watches to allow the breathing gas inside to equalize the internal pressure to their storage/living environment.
 This pressure differential mitigation strategy allows them to later open the water-resistant crown at their storage pressure, to be able to adjust their watch if required during their (often weeks long) saturation period under regularly varying pressure levels between worksites.
 The storage pressure is generally kept equal or only slightly lower than the pressure at the intended divers' working depth.
 Opening a watch case (by unscrewing a crown) means expanding its internal volume.
 In a significantly higher external pressure environment, any expansion will be impeded by this environment.
 Every opening and closing action of a release valve or crown seal involves a risk of dirt, lint or other non-gaseous matter ingress, that can compromise the proper functioning of the seal and watch.